Studying business has advantages. Here are 14 essays on the theme of Why I Want to Study Business.

 Founder and Director of Unicurve.com

 We'll let fourteen university students explain for themselves why they chose to study business.
 Here are some of the best essays into an essay competition on study motivation.
-Each essay is from an American student who wants to complete a degree in business, business management, business administration or similar.
+Each business essay is from an American student who wants to complete a degree in business, business management, business administration or similar.

 But first let me outline why I think business is an excellent choice for university study.
 These observations are based on my own Australian experiences in studying business and economics, from having recruited many business graduates into the public service, and with the knowledge gained from running a company.